espressomd/espresso/doc/sphinx/inter_bonded.rst

     subtr_p3m_sr = BondedCoulombP3MSRBond(q1q2 = <float>)

 The parameter `q1q2` sets the charge factor of the short-range P3M interaction.
-It can differ from the actual partice charges.
+It can differ from the actual particle charges.
 This specialized bond can be used to cancel or add **only the short-range** electrostatic part of the P3M solver.
-A use case is descibed in :ref:`Particle polarizability with thermalized cold Drude oszillators`.
+A use case is described in :ref:`Particle polarizability with thermalized cold Drude oscillators`.

 .. _Subtracted Lennard-Jones bond: